sajjadGG/book-python/pandas/date/timedelta.rst

     mar - pd.Timedelta(days=1)
     # Timestamp('2000-02-29 00:00:00')

+Leap second has not been added:

 .. code-block:: python
-    :caption: Leap second has not been added

     import pandas as pd